shelbyspees/speesblog/_posts/2015-04-14-douglas-crockford.md

 >
 >I mentioned I wanted to have the hiring requirement that they had to have read Knuth and I couldn't do that because I couldn't find enough people who had.
 The other thing I wanted was that they be really literate in whatever language they write to other humans. <mark>I want people who can write, because we spend a lot of time writing to each other</mark>.
 We're writing email or documentation.
 We're writing plans.
 We're writing specifications.
 I want to know that the people on my team are capable of doing that, and that turns out to be a really difficult skill.
 So I would actually rather see people start as English majors than as math majors to get into programming.

 Why is literacy important?
 Reading is learning.
-Writing is teaching, as I pointed out above.
+Writing is teaching.
 Any project you work on will involve other humans.
 Unfortunately we haven't perfected telepathy quite yet, which means you're going to have to open your mouth and talk at some point or at least type out a few words.
 The more effective you get at this important job requirement the more smoothly your projects will go.